ccp137/DynamicViz/README.md

 ## Details on Waveform Viewer

 The Waveform Viewer plots three-component seismograms from multiple stations with a station map on the side.
 A screenshot of the HTML file is shown below.
+An interactive version can be found at https://volweb.utk.edu/~cchai1/Viz/Waveform_viewer.html.

 ![image](https://github.com/ccp137/DynamicViz/blob/master/Figures/Waveform_viewer.png)